 \end{thm} An advantage of the method in Theorem~\ref{thm:multiple-splits-conformal} compared to that in Theorem~\ref{thm:coverage-guarantee-minimum-width} is that there is no separate sample splitting required and hence makes better use of the data. \cite{lei2018distribution} considers a similar combination of split conformal prediction sets from multiple splits of the same data.
 Instead of picking the smallest prediction set from different splits, they consider the intersection of the prediction sets $\widetilde{C}_K = \cap_{k=1}^K \widehat{C}_k$.
 Our results do not apply to $\widetilde{C}_K$, but provide an interesting alternative to consider.}

-Regarding the width of $\widehat{C}_{\alpha}^{\mathrm{EFCP}}$, equality~\eqref{eq:minimum-width-empirical} can be called an ``empirical'' oracle inequality, i.e.,
+Regarding the width of $\widehat{C}_{N,\alpha}^{\mathrm{EFCP}}$, equality~\eqref{eq:minimum-width-empirical} can be called an ``empirical'' oracle inequality, i.e.,

-It is referred to as ``empirical'' because the right hand side is random through the prediction set $\widehat{C}_k$ (and also potentially through $\mbox{Width}(\cdot)$ as in~\eqref{eq:width-x-cross-section}).
+It is referred to as ``empirical'' because the right hand side can be random through the prediction set $\widehat{C}_k$ (and also potentially through $\mbox{Width}(\cdot)$ as in~\eqref{eq:width-x-cross-section}).
 This kind of empirical guarantee might be preferable in practice because the prediction sets $\widehat{C}_k, k\in[K]$ will often remain fixed as predictions are being done for future observations.
 This is particularly true in regression setting where future predictions are done for future values of covariates.
-In contrast, one might ask for an ``asymptotic'' oracle inequality where $\widehat{C}_k$ is replaced by its asymptotic analogue $C_k$.
+In contrast, one might ask for an ``asymptotic'' oracle inequality where $\widehat{C}_k$ is replaced by its asymptotic analog $C_k$.
 Such an asymptotic oracle inequality will be discussed in Sections~\ref{subsec:empirical-asymptotic-oracle} and~\ref{sec:linear-prediction-fixed-width}. {\paragraph{A comment on conditional validity.} Theorems~\ref{thm:coverage-guarantee-minimum-width} and~\ref{thm:multiple-splits-conformal} focus on marginal coverage validity.
 In the regression/classification settings with covariates and a response, coverage conditional on covariates is of greater importance in practice.
 If the prediction sets $\widehat{C}_k$ constructed in Step 3 of Algorithm~\ref{alg:efficiency-first-conformal} satisfy asymptotic conditional coverage guarantee, then the EFCP prediction set is also asymptotically valid for any fixed $K$.
 We present a specific instance here using CQR sets that are known to be asymptotically conditionally valid~\citep{sesia2020comparison}.
 Let $\widehat{C}_k := \{(x, y):\,y\in[\widehat{q}_{\alpha/2}^{(k)}(x) - T_{\alpha,k}, \widehat{q}_{1-\alpha/2}^{(k)}(x) + T_{\alpha,k}]\}$ be the CQR prediction sets based on quantile estimators $\widehat{q}_{\alpha/2}^{(k)}(\cdot)$ and $\widehat{q}_{1-\alpha/2}^{(k)}(\cdot)$.
 Also, let $q^*_{\alpha/2}(\cdot)$ and $q^*_{1-\alpha/2}(\cdot)$ denote the true conditional quantiles of $Y|X$ at levels $\alpha/2, 1 - \alpha/2$, respectively.
 Then with probability at least $1 - \delta$,